Skip to main content

 CoinLedger calculates your asset balance based on your imported transaction data.

-If your asset balances are incorrect, this means that the sum of the debits and credits from your imported transaction data do not add up to your current holdings.
-If this is the case, there is missing or inaccurate transaction data imported to your CoinLedger account.
 We also recommend double-checking that you have not ignored any transactions on your account, as ignoring a transaction would exclude it from the calculations our portfolio tracker uses to display your asset balances.

 You can troubleshoot your asset balances in the Portfolio Tracker by using the Asset Balance Report.
 The Asset Balance Report allows you to view each of the transactions that CoinLedger uses to calculate your balances.
 To locate the Asset Balance Report, click on any underlined balance on your account, or click on any balance that is marked with a red Negative Balance Warning, as shown below.
 Both of these methods will take you to the Asset Balance Report.